 The trust agreement provides that the trustee may, but is not obligated to, undertake any legal action that it deems necessary or desirable in the interests of certificateholders.
-We may be reimbursed for the legal expenses and costs of the action from the assets of the related MBS trust.
+We may be reimbursed for the legal expenses and costs of the action from the assets of the related trust.

+We may resign from our duties as trustee under the trust agreement upon providing 90 days' advance notice to the guarantor.
+Our resignation would not become effective until a successor has assumed our duties.
 We may be removed as trustee only if a "guarantor event of default" has occurred with respect to an MBS trust.
-In that case, we can be removed and replaced by a successor trustee as to the related trust by holders of certificates representing at least 51% of the voting rights of the related issue of certificates.
+See "-Guarantor Events of Default" below.
+In that case, we can be removed and replaced by a successor trustee as to the related trust by holders of certificates representing at least 51% of the voting rights of that trust.
+Even if our duties as trustee under the trust agreement terminate, we continue to be obligated under our guaranty.